iltuoconsulenteit/DocCropper/install/README.md

 If you set `DOCROPPER_DEV_BRANCH` when running an installer, that value overrides the file and the branch name is written back to `dev_branch` so it persists for the next run.

+After pulling or cloning, each installer logs the last 10 commits and lets you enter a commit hash to restore that specific version if needed.